zonca/italianschoolsd-website/site/content/accredited-classes.md

 * 35 weekly classes, 2 hours each, and 2 hours of independent studies
 * Classes start on the week of September 5th and end the first week of June
-* The schedule will be decided by each class based on the teacher's and students' needs, generally classes will be the same day each week between 4:30pm and 6:30pm, you will receive an email about it after pre-enrollment
+* Most classes have an already setup schedule, see above, for classes TBD,  schedule will be decided by the class based on the teacher's and students' needs, generally classes will be the same day each week between 4:30pm and 6:30pm, you will receive an email about it after pre-enrollment

 ### Books